 You get all the essentials of unblocking, streaming support, and more.

-The customer support for ExpressVPN is one of the highlights some consider.
+Some consider ExpressVPN's customer support one of its highlights.
 For Linux users, you can download or use the app via OpenVPN (terminal/network manager).
 Refer to the help page for more info on that.

 NordVPN